-At 61 lbs., the trunk is somewhat heavy and not designed to provide portable storage.
+At 61 pounds, the trunk is somewhat heavy and not designed to provide portable storage.
 Several users found assembly to be time-consuming.

-Versatile design lets it blend into the room or become an accent piece.
+Versatile design can blend into the room or become an accent piece.
 Lid is sturdy enough to be a coffee table, footrest, and seat.
 Faux suede, padding, and top stitching combine well to provide an elegant look to an otherwise budget-friendly piece.

-Not the strongest construction due to its collapsible design, and some reports of overly fragile lid that breaks after light use.
+Not the strongest construction due to its collapsible design, and some users reported that the lid broke after light use.

 Many of us have items in our home that we want to access easily, and it’s not always practical to keep them stowed in a closet, attic, or basement.
 If you’re looking for a solution so that your linens, toys, or tools can stay within easy reach, a storage trunk may be your best bet.